Rārangi, Whites Bay and Port Underwood Tracks

 Can you swim at Rarangi Beach?

-Swimming on the open beach requires caution — there is surf and current, and the beach is gravel/stone rather than sand.
-Most swimmers walk north to the sheltered Monkey Bay cove instead.
+Swimming on the open beach requires caution due to surf and currents.
+Most visitors walk north to the sheltered Monkey Bay cove for calmer water.

-At the northern end of Rarangi Beach, where the cliffs begin.
-Walk along the beach to reach it — it’s a small sheltered cove between rock walls.
+At the northern end of Rarangi Beach.
+Walk along the beach to reach the small sheltered cove between rock walls.

 How far is Rarangi Beach from Blenheim?

-Around 15km, or about a 10–15 minute drive via the Tuamarina turnoff on SH1.
+Approximately 15 km, or a 10–15 minute drive via the Tuamarina turnoff on SH1.

 Is Rarangi Beach good for surfing?